AIPI520/project-team-4/README.md

 ### Cleaning & Transformations

 1. **Initial Exploration**
-   - Used `.info()` to identify data types: 3 objects, 5 datetimes.
+   - Used `.info()` to identify data types: 3 objects, 5 datetimes & rest float/int
+   - Observed there are no null values
-   - Identified features with only one unique value and removed them.
+   - Identified features with only one unique value.

 2. **Data Type Conversion**
    - Converted object types to appropriate encodings.